bcgov/MOH-HCIM-FHIR/input/pagecontent/reviseAndMerge.md

 If the demographics are updated at the same time as the merge, the demographic update will be processed as a second ‘Revised Patient’ interaction was requested and will update the demographics once the merge is complete.

 The patient record the point of service is keeping must be in the Client Registry prior to the merge or the Merge Person message will fail.
-This record is known as the ‘survivor’ record.
+This record is known as the ‘survivor’ or 'target-patient' record.

 ### FHIR Structure for Add, Revise, Merge and Distributions - FUTURE